 Quote from the Head - "I could never have imagined, in my wildest dreams, that our old asphalt playground could have been transformed into such an Amazing Natural Green Oasis, in the middle of our city.
 The children are very eager to see their new playground finished and incessantly talk about what is taking shape in front of their eyes"

-Robert would like to see a Wild Flower Area and Sensory Garden, either large or small (or both) in every school in the UK.
-His desire is “for School Children of all ages, to participate in the understanding, the enjoyment and the sustaining of their own Wild flower Natural Habitat”.
+Back to the present day, Robert would like to see a Wild Flower Area, Sensory Garden or Scientific Nature Garden in every school in the UK.
+His desire is “for School Children of all ages, to participate in the care and cultivation of their school outdoor areas and to have the opportunity to spend their early formative years in natural green surroundings for their recreation, play hours and their studies"